pl3onasm/AADS/algorithms/divide-and-conquer/max-subarray/README.md

 ## Problem

-Given an array of numbers, find the contiguous subarray with the largest sum.
+Given an array of numbers, find a contiguous subarray with the largest sum.
+For example, given the array $[-2, 1, -3, 4, -1, 2, 1, -5, 4]$, the contiguous subarray with the largest sum is $[4, -1, 2, 1]$, with sum 6.
+Note that there may be multiple subarrays with the same maximum sum; in this case, we only return one of them.

 ## Quadratic Solution